Worktops & Splashbacks

 Paint

-Any colour / brand
+Paint in any colour / brand

 I have had good experiences with Little & Greene, Farrow & Ball, Atelier Ellis, Lick, Earthborn, Annie Sloan, and others.